Skip to main content

 The Criminal Courts handle both Felony and Misdemeanor cases.
 Cases are scheduled in Criminal Court after an Indictment is issued by the Grand Jury, after an original Presentment or Information is issued, or after an appeal is granted from a lower court judgment.
 Criminal Court trials are usually juried trials, although a Criminal Court Judge may hear a case without a jury.

-To pay you may either: pay by phone 877-728-8945 or pay online (Online Form).
+To pay you may either: pay by phone 877-728-8945 or pay online.

 Criminal Court Dockets